 - Fill a large pot with water and bring to a boil over high heat.
-Add the seasoning packet from the package of Fortune noodles and stir.
 Add the noodles and let boil for 3 minutes, stirring once or twice.
 Pour the noodles into a colander set in the sink and rinse with cold water to stop them from cooking further.
 Let drain.

 - Wash the strawberries, remove the stems, and cut into 1/4-inch slices.